daniellestewart/schriften/15-new-kind-of-church.md

 # A New Kind of Church: A Dream

-The building was large, but not massive.
-It was built on the massive rocks at the edge of the endlessly stormy ocean.
+The building was not large.
+It was built on the rocks at the edge of the endlessly stormy ocean.
 I walked into the front door.
 It was quiet in the building and had the warm glow of firelight.
 There were no artificial lights at all.

 ## The Entry
-The front room was an entry and had plenty of places for hats, coats, and boots.
-There were small tables in front of the entry windows and on the tables were a few pots with green herbs growing.
+The front entry had plenty of places for hats, coats, and boots.
+There were small tables in front of the windows, and on the tables were a few pots with green herbs growing.
 A rack for firewood sat next to the door.
 It was well stocked.
 The walls were rough sawn lumber, but it was fitting and comfortable.
 Some pretty knickknacks sat on windowsills and an umbrella stand stood in the corner.

-Immediately I felt that the building was welcoming and peaceful.
+The building was welcoming and peaceful.
 I knew that this entry was a place where people greeted each other fondly and stripped off their protective clothing, knowing they were now safe.

 ## The Inner Room
 The inner room immediately off the entry was the kitchen area.
 It reminded me of a cantina.
 Some small tables, a bar area with herbs hanging in bundles.
 Some glass cups, big pots for making food, the smell of baking bread.
 It was a very comfortable place, dimly lit by firelight and lanterns.

 There were wooden pillars throughout and all the walls were rough sawn boards.
-Despite their roughness, it created a really cozy feel and a solid construction.
+Despite their roughness, it created a really cozy feel of solid construction.
 Little nooks were at the edges of the room where people could rest.
 The bar was right at the kitchen so that one could visit with the cook while they worked.

 ## The Sanctuary